yzhs/alexandria/README.md

 Say you want to look up some definition from Hartshorne's *Algebraic Geometry* mentioning the Zariski topology.
 You could search for `source:hartshorne tag:geometry type:definition zariski`.

+## Dependencies
+* `github.com/ogier/pflag` and `github.com/blevesearch/bleve`, which `go get
+  github.com/yzhs/alexandria` will install automatically,
+* `XeLaTeX` to create a PDF file from the LaTeX source, and
+* `imagemagick`, more to convert the PDF file to a PNG image that can be shown in the browser.